Bucks overwhelm Raptors 104-77, take 2-1 series lead (Apr 20, 2017) | FOX Sports

 Bucks overwhelm Raptors 104-77, take 2-1 series lead (Apr 20, 2017)

+MILWAUKEE (AP) The Bradley Center was throbbing, filled with raucous basketball fans eager to watch one of the NBA’s up-and-coming teams.

+The Milwaukee Bucks fed off the energy that pulsed through the stands, overwhelming the cold-shooting Toronto Raptors from the opening tip.

-MILWAUKEE (AP) Khris Middleton scored 20 points and the Milwaukee Bucks overwhelmed the cold-shooting Toronto Raptors for a 104-77 win on Thursday night to take a 2-1 lead in their first-round Eastern Conference playoff series.
+Khris Middleton scored 20 points in a 104-77 win on Thursday night that gave the Bucks a 2-1 lead in their first-round Eastern Conference playoff series.

-Making this blowout even more impressive was that they barely needed All-Star Giannis Antetokounmpo.
+Making this blowout even more impressive was that they barely needed Antetokounmpo.
 He finished with 19 points and eight boards.

 With raucous fans wearing black Bucks giveaway T-shirts to match the players’ uniforms, Milwaukee put on a dominating display of basketball worthy of the team’s ”Fear the Deer” slogan.